 Donald Goldberg is the executive director and founder of CLPP.
 He founded CLPP in 2007 after spending more than 18 years as a Senior Attorney and Director of the climate program at the Center for International Environmental Law (CIEL).
 He participated in several UN Framework Convention on Climate Change negotiations and has spoken about climate change at many conferences, workshops, and academic meetings.
 He co-authored climate change reports for the US Environmental Protection Agency, the Intergovernmental Panel on Climate Change, and the World Bank.
 In 2005, in collaboration with Earthjustice, he filed a global-warming-based human rights case with the Inter-American Commission on Human Rights on behalf of the Inuit.
 Mr. Goldberg has taught international environmental law at the American University Washington College of Law and served as chair and vice chair of the ABA Committee on Sustainable Development, Ecosystems, and Climate Change from 1998-2006.

 Dave Grossman is a senior advisor to CLPP.
-He is the principal and founder of Green Light Group, a consulting practice specializing in research, analysis, writing, and strategy on sustainability issues, with a particular focus on climate change and clean energy.
+He is the principal and founder of Green Light Consulting, a consulting practice specializing in research, analysis, writing, and strategy on sustainability issues, with a particular focus on climate change and clean energy.